kabildeveloper/wingman/README.md

 ## Getting Started

 I'm Kabil Rajendhiran, I have 2 years of professional experience and 1 year of freelancer experience.
 I have created this static page using Nextjs and Tailwind css.
 I hope this is enough to showcase my talent.
-I supports from mobile to 2k screens perfectly.
-Above 2k you may need to zoom a little bit.
+It supports from mobile to 2k screens perfectly.

 [kabildeveloper@gmail.com](mailto:kabildeveloper@gmail.com)
 [My Personal Portfolio](https://kabildeveloper.netlify.app/)